python/cpython/Doc/library/os.rst

    .. versionadded:: 3.3

-.. function:: preadv(fd, buffers, offset, flags = None)
+.. function:: preadv(fd, buffers, offset, flags=0)

    Combines the functionality of :func:`os.readv` and :func:`os.pread`.
-It performs the same task as :func:`os.readv`, but adds a fourth argument, offset, which specifies the file offset at which the input operation is to be performed.
+It reads from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
+As :func:`os.readv`, it will transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.
+Its fourth argument, *offset*, specifies the file offset at which the input operation is to be performed.
+   :func:`~os.preadv` return the total number of bytes read (which may be less than the total capacity of all the objects).

    If the *flags* argument is provided it will invoke the *preadv2* system call, which modifies the behavior on a per-call basis based on the value